 Medical Record Retention Recommendations for Physician Office Practices and Hospitals

-Patients’ medical records are among the most vital documents maintained by any health care facility.
-The medical record is universally recognized as the one comprehensive document that is essential for sound patient medical care.
-A well-documented record greatly aids the defense of potential malpractice lawsuits.
-It is generally accepted that the medical record is the sole property of the physician practice, provider, or healthcare facility and that the information is the sole, confidential property of the patient.
+Patients' medical records are among the most vital documents maintained by a health care facility.
+A comprehensive medical record is essential for proper patient care.
+In addition, a well-documented record greatly aids the defense of potential malpractice lawsuits.
+The physician practice, provider, or healthcare facility owns the physical medical record; however, the information contained in the medical record is the confidential property of the patient.

-Each organization must develop a definition of what is included in the legal medical record.
-For example, "At XXX Organization, the medical record includes clinical documents such as but not limited to: provider documentation, clinical support staff documentation, results of diagnostic procedures including images, consents, consultant reports, treatment specific communications between providers or between patient and provider, patient education and instructions etc." To assist in development of the definition, please reference: Update: Guidelines for Defining the Legal Health Record for Disclosure Purposes from the American Health Information Management Association (AHIMA.)
+Each organization must determine the content of its legal medical record.
+For example, "At XXX Organization, the medical record includes clinical documents such as but not limited to: provider documentation, clinical support staff documentation, results of diagnostic procedures including images, consents, consultant reports, treatment-specific communications between providers or between patient and provider, patient education and instructions, etc." To assist in the development of the definition, please reference Fundamentals of the Legal Health Record and Designated Record Set (ahima.org)

-Listed below are both Medical Mutual's recommendations for record retention time frames and each of the four state's specific requirements in physician office practices and hospitals.
-Ideally, MMIC would like to recommend that medical records be kept permanently in case access to patient information becomes necessary as has been evidenced by litigation cases involving exposure to chemicals, drugs or substances such as asbestos.
-We realize that storage of hard copy records may make permanent retention impractical; however, with implementation of the electronic health record, permanent record retention may become the norm.
+Listed below are both Medical Mutual's recommendations for record retention and state-specific requirements for Maine, New Hampshire, Vermont, and Massachusetts for physician office practices and hospitals.
+While permanent retention of medical records would be ideal, permanent storage of hard copy records may be impractical.
+However, with the implementation of electronic health records, permanent record retention may become the norm.

 Age of Majority: (ME, NH, VT, MA): 18

-Statute of Limitations: (ME, NH, VT, MA): 3 years (It is important to note that the statute of limitations may not begin to run until the plaintiff learns of the causal relation between an injury and the care received.)
+Statute of Limitations: (ME, NH, VT, MA): 3 years (It is important to note that the statute of limitations may not begin to run until the injured person knew or should have known of the injury and of its negligent cause, whichever occurs first.

-MMIC Medical Record Retention Recommendations (unless state regulations/laws require a longer retention period, see section V.):
+MMIC Medical Record Retention Recommendations (unless state regulations/laws require a longer retention period.):

 - Adults: 10 years from the date of the last medical service for which a medical entry is required.
-(Exception see VI.
-4. Massachusetts: Inpatient: 20-30 years.)
+(Exception Massachusetts: Inpatient: 20 years.)

 - Minors: Age of majority plus state statute of limitations.
-(Exception see VI.
-1. Maine b.
-1.: Hospital: age of majority plus 6 years.)
+(Exception Maine: Hospital: age of majority plus 6 years.)

 Note: Once a minor reaches 18, the adult retention recommendation applies, e.g., 10 years from the last medical service for which a medical entry is required.

 - Deceased adult patients: 10 years from the time of death.
-(Exception see VI.
-4. Massachusetts: Inpatient death: permanent.)
+(Exception Massachusetts: Inpatient death: permanent.)

 - Hospitals: Newborns and Mothers of Newborns: Retain the mother's record and the electronic fetal monitoring (EFM) strips for the same period of time the newborn record is retained.
 The records of both patients would be needed in defense of any potential birth injury claim.